ovelny/amulet/tutorials/personal-debian-setup.md

 	* remove downloads icon in toolbar
 	* add "forget" icon between extensions and overflow icon

-## Configure ungoogled-chromium
+## Configure a firefox profile to run Discord as an app

-I mainly use chromium to run discord in app mode: the desktop app is slow as molasses and a hassle for my use case.
+Follow the instructions here, it's pretty straightforward: https://web.archive.org/web/20220605002750/https://www.akselmo.dev/2022/06/05/Discord-Firefox-window.html

-Discord is however still slow in chromium with default settings: disable hardware acceleration and while you're at it, auto clearing of cache and cookies when closing all windows.
+(Thanks a lot to Akselmo for providing this guide!)

 ## Changing /etc/hosts